nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 In a nutshell, 10-fold cross-validation is our way of diving deeper into the model's performance, giving us a richer and more nuanced understanding than a simple train-test split would."

-10-Fold Cross-Validation MSE: `0.0925 (+/- 0.0114)`
+10-Fold Cross-Validation MSE:`0.0428 (+/- 0.0066)`

 This score is the average of the MSEs from each of the 10 different train-test splits in the k-fold cross-validation.
-The variability (+/- 0.0114) gives an indication of the consistency of the model performance across different splits.
+The variability (+/- 0.0066) gives an indication of the consistency of the model performance across different splits.

 This average MSE provides a more generalized assessment of the model's performance.
 The variability indicates how much the performance might change based on different data splits.

-### Model Performance**: Mean Absolute Error (MAE), Mean Squared Error (MSE), R^2.
+### Model Performance

 Overview of the model's performance:

-MAE = `0.1428`
+MAE = `0.106`
 - takes into account error magnitude

 - on average, the model's predictions are off by approximately 14.28% from the true values.
 In other words, the model is, on average, about 0.1428 units away from the true value.

-MSE = `0.0817`
+MSE = `0.0339`
 - variance of errors
 -  It penalizes larger errors more severely than smaller ones, meaning it's more sensitive to outliers than the MAE.